 The prime minister of Nepal serves as the head of the executive branch of the country's government.
-The prime minister of Nepal is the one who manages the functioning of the government of Nepal, since in Nepal's system of government the role of the president is mostly a ceremonial position.
+The prime minister of Nepal is the one who manages the functioning of the government of Nepal as the role of the president is mostly a ceremonial position.
 The prime minister of Nepal is also is the one who appoints the attorney general of Nepal, while the heads of all of the other constitutional body positions are appointed by the President of the country after they get the recommendation of the country's constitutional council.
-The prime minister of Nepal is appointed by the country's parliament.

 Notable Prime Ministers of Nepal